Skip to main content

 • If the copper connectors on the inner side of the interfacing PCBs become bent or deformed: don't be afraid to bend them back into place by hand.

-• If a bronze nut falls out of the case or becomes loosened: try to put back in/hold it in place with a second screwdriver;
+• If a bronze nut falls out of the bottom of the plastic shell or becomes loosened: try to put back in/hold it in place with a second screwdriver;